 What is the maximum file size?

+We allow uploading of files of any size to TUdatalib.
+However, there are technical limitations to the different routes of uploading files to the repository.
 We do not recommend uploading individual files larger than 4 GB.
-For larger files, please contact us at email@example.com.
+For larger files, the REST-API might be an option and we offer ingesting files from internet sources via a contact form (see administrator guide).
+If those alternatives are also no option for you, please contact us at firstname.lastname@example.org.
 We will be happy to help and advise you in detail.

 How should I name my dataset?

 It is advisable to choose meaningful names for the datasets, even for outsiders, and to avoid special characters.

 How do I find third-party funded projects that I want to link to my dataset?

 Links to externally funded projects are generally not made as free text, but via a selection list ("lookup").
 In submission step 2, the input field "Drittmittelprojekt" allows a standardised selection of third-party funded projects that can be assigned to the data set.
 In the lookup list, projects can be searched for using the search line.
 It contains about 6.000 third-party funded projects of the last years.
 Due to the still improvable quality of the entries in the list, it is best to search for the grant number, only alternatively for the funding body or acronym or title of a project.
 The latter are sometimes only included in abbreviated form.
 Attention: You can only search here with one term, not with several terms!
 Should you miss or not find a third-party funded project, please contact us.